dtinth/vscode-subtitler/README.md

 An extension to help me create subtitle files in VS Code.

-- Use its own plain text file format, which then can be converted into SRT files.
+This extension is not an editor for common subtitle formats which supports many different features.
+Instead, it has its own opinionated format, which can then be converted into WebVTT files.

+- Instead of each cue having a start time and end times, they only have start time and then replaced by another cue.
+To clear the subtitle, is to create a cue with blank text.
+This means we assume that cues do not overlap.

-- Supports loading and playing a Vorbis audio track to help with synchronization.
+It provides a rudimentary Vorbis audio player to help with synchronization.

 ## Setup